10 Genius Hacks to Save Money on Spices

 It is the simplest test in the world: Just smell them.

-You can sniff the jar, but to be really sure take a pinch out and rub it between your fingers.
-Does the color look good or faded?
+You can sniff the jar, but to be really sure, take a pinch out and rub it between your fingers.
+Does the color look sharp or faded?
 If there is a nice strong smell or flavor, then it’s a keeper.
-When you can’t tell what it is by smell and need to look at the label, time to toss it.
+When you can’t tell what it is by smell and need to look at the label, it’s time to toss it.

 While you might read that certain spices only last six months or a certain amount of time, that isn’t exactly true.
 A lot of factors can influence the strength and shelf life of your spices.
 Time certainly is one, but the way spices are stored is another.